awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### One of my WorkSpaces has a state of `UNHEALTHY`<a name="unhealthy"></a>

-The Workspaces service periodically sends status requests to a WorkSpace\.
+The WorkSpaces service periodically sends status requests to a WorkSpace\.
 A WorkSpace is marked `UNHEALTHY` when it fails to respond to these requests\.
 Common causes for this problem are:
 + An application on the WorkSpace is blocking network ports, which prevents the WorkSpace from responding to the status request\.
 + High CPU utilization is preventing the WorkSpace from responding to the status request in a timely manner\.
 + The computer name of the WorkSpace has been changed\.
-This prevents a secure channel from being established between Workspaces and the WorkSpace\.
+This prevents a secure channel from being established between WorkSpaces and the WorkSpace\.

 You can attempt to correct the situation using the following methods:
-+ Reboot the WorkSpace from the Workspaces console\.
++ Reboot the WorkSpace from the WorkSpaces console\.
 + Connect to the unhealthy WorkSpace using the following procedure, which should be used only for troubleshooting purposes:

   1. Connect to an operational WorkSpace in the same directory as the unhealthy WorkSpace\.